Nihility-Shift/Pause/Pause/ReleaseFiles/README_Template.md

 ---------------------

-### 💡 Function
+### 💡 Functions - [Description]

-- Players can pause the game during a void jump, blocking user input and disabling interdictions.
+- Pauses game after user input.
+Must be in void tunnel.
+- Allows clients to pause based on settings.
+- Provides keybind and GUI for controlling pause state.

 ### 🎮 Client Usage